ORS staff are currently working from home.

 Allison McManus is responsible for supporting a variety of strategic research initiatives under the vice-president: research portfolio.
 She is a graduate of Laurier’s BSc Geography program and MSc Integrative Biology program.

 Shawna Reibling's primary role is to assist faculty with crafting and implementing knowledge mobilization plans.
-She also works to translate research into accessible formats for the public.
+She also translates research into accessible formats for knowledge users and the public.
 She tweets as @LaurierResearch.

 From 2010 to 2017 she served as a broker for ResearchImpact, a pan-Canadian network committed to maximizing the impact of academic research for the social, economic, environmental and health benefits of Canadians.
+She is a founding member of the Institutue for Knowledge Mobilization.
 Shawna graduated with an MA in Communications from Simon Fraser University.

 Louisa Ho graduated from the University of Toronto with a PhD in Laboratory Medicine and Pathobiology, with a research focus on the molecular genetics of cancer progression.
 She then completed a postdoctoral fellowship at McMaster University, developing novel cancer immunotherapies.
 Prior to joining Laurier’s Office of Research Services, Louisa worked at the Innovation and Commercialization Office at Brock University to facilitate academic-industrial research partnerships.